MM-DADM: Multimodal Drug-Aware Diffusion Model for Virtual Clinical Trials: Experiments

-To validate that the ECGs generated by our method improve the performance of classification models in downstream tasks, we design a binary classification experiment for drug effects (specifically Quinidine).
-We train four ResNet-1D models using the following datasets to classify whether the drug is administered: 1) $1,000$ real ECGs, 2) $1,000$ real $+$ $100$ generated ECGs, 3) $1,000$ real $+$ $200$ generated ECGs, and 4) $1,000$ real $+$ $500$ generated ECGs.
-The test set is identical for all models, consisting of $100$ pre-dose and $100$ post-dose ECGs.
-The results are shown in Table~\ref{dct}, demonstrating that our generated data helps improve the performance of drug classification models.
+We use the generated ECGs for data augmentation in downstream classification tasks to demonstrate their clinical authenticity and practical value.
+Specifically, we design a binary classification experiment to identify the effects of two distinct medications: Quinidine and Verapamil.
+All experiments are conducted using Lead II ECG signals.
+For each drug, we train four ResNet-1D models using the following datasets to classify whether the drug is administered: (1) $1,000$ real ECGs; (2) $1,000$ real $+$ $100$ generated ECGs; (3) $1,000$ real $+$ $200$ generated ECGs; (4) $1,000$ real $+$ $500$ generated ECGs.
+The test set is identical for all models within each drug category, consisting of $200$ pre-dose and $200$ post-dose Lead II ECGs.

+The results are shown in Table~\ref{dct}, demonstrating that our generated data helps improve the performance of classification models.
 More importantly, the cost of generating data is significantly lower than that of acquiring real data.
 Our method provides a viable solution to the problem of data scarcity in real medical scenarios.